MuhamedAhmed11/Financial-Sentiment-Analysis/READMe.md

 ### Steps:
 I. Reading Data: using pandas

 II.
-Preprocessing Data: using re, nltk , stopwords packages and finally make the data balanced
+Preprocessing Data: using re, nltk , stopwords packages for removing punctuations, references and hashtags, special characters, and multiple spaces

 III.
 Classifier Model: using **CountVectorizer** class from sickit-learn package to convert word2vec, then split data into train and test, next fit the **Naive Bayes** model with data, and finally Evaluate the Model